-- For a first-degree offense, you could face up to 180 days of imprisonment.
+- For a first degree offense, imprisonment for up to 180 days may be imposed.

-If you are caught driving under the influence of alcohol or drugs, the following charges may apply:
+Moreover, if you are found driving under the influence of alcohol or drugs, the police will charge you accordingly:

 - DUI charges for driving under the influence.

-- Charges for exceeding the legitimate blood alcohol concentration (BAC) limit.
+- Charges for surpassing the legal limit of blood alcohol concentration (BAC) while driving under the influence.

-- Additional DUI charges based on any previous offenses.
+- DUI charges may vary depending on the number of previous offenses.

-- If you have a minor in your vehicle or are transporting one, you may also face child endangerment charges.
+- Additionally, if a minor is present in your vehicle or you are transporting one, you may face additional charges of child endangerment.

 Is Child Endangerment a Sentence Enhancer?

-- Questioning the accuracy and reliability of breath or field sobriety tests.
+- Challenging the results of breath tests or field sobriety tests.

 Get in TouchFill out the contact form or call us at (330) 992-3036